-Apple and Spotify May distribute podcast for free, but they profit from your attention in other ways.
+Apple and Spotify May distribute podcasts for free, but they profit from your attention in other ways.
 Apple sells more hardware and Spotify gets more users.

-Let’s take a look about how the proximity of your content marketing efforts impact credibility, conversions and commerce.
+Let’s take a look at how the proximity of your content marketing efforts impacts credibility, conversions, and commerce.

 1. Content Credibility

-First off, your website is the only corporate communications if your most credible channel source of information in the eyes of your customers, because it lives at your domain.
+First off, your website is the only corporate communications if your most credible channel source of information in the eyes of your customers because it lives in your domain.

-And if content lives on your website, people are going to be very confident that it’s official.
+And if content lives on your website, people will be very confident that it’s official.

 On a third-party site, attribution is always more questionable because it’s easier to spoof content on social media.

 A Twitter account without the official blue checkmark, a social network profile and an online community page, for example, might not be official company channels.